Skip to Main Content

 Canvas Content Repository: Evaluating Information: Misinformation and Fact Checking

-Regardless of intent or motivation, spreading inaccurate information can cause significant harm.
+Intentional or not, sharing false information can have real-world consequences.
 We all share the responsibility of stopping its spread by being critical consumers of information and checking our sources before we share something online.
-The SIFT method provides great strategies for this.
+It's easier than you might think!
+The strategies outlined in the SIFT method are a great place to start.

 Fact Checking